Girgias/php-rfcs/container-offset-behaviour.md

 For the purpose of this section,
-``true``, integers, floating point numbers, and resources are considered to be a "scalar" types, as the engine trees those container types identically.
+``true``, integers, floating point numbers, and resources are considered to be a "scalar" types, as the engine treats those container types identically.

 - For read operations, `null` is returned and the following warning is emitted: